 Yes, and rightfully so.

-- Levy, assess and collect taxes;
+- Levy, assess and collect local taxes.

 For a more detailed explanations of the differences in funding between school districts and charter schools, see PSBA’s Closer Look exploring this issue.